syraxai/xeggex-legacy/README.md

 This cant be runned due lack of code and bugs

 # License
-(c) Syrax AI Group, Inc. All rights reserved
+(c) EverAI Incorporated, All Rigths Reserved